hoonkii/raiden-invoice/README.md

-A library for encoding and decoding Instapay network payment requests
+A library for encoding and decoding Raiden network payment requests